 Sometimes it may be necessary to conclude a contract that the data subject provides us with personal data, which must subsequently be processed by us.
 The data subject is, for example, obliged to provide us with personal data when our company signs a contract with him or her.
 The non-provision of the personal data would have the consequence that the contract with the data subject could not be concluded.

 Before personal data is provided by the data subject, the data subject must contact any employee.
 The employee clarifies to the data subject whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.

 As a responsible company, we do not use automatic decision-making or profiling.

-- Registration form will appear on the registration page on September 15th, 2021.
+- Registration form will appear on the registration page.

-- We can host a maximum number of 100 people, so don’t be late!
+- We can host a maximum number of approximately 80 people, so don’t be late!